waldirio/rho/doc/command_syntax_usage.rst

 ``rho command subcommand [options]``

-There are eight rho commands:
+There are nine rho commands:
  * ``auth`` - for managing auth entries
  * ``profile`` - for managing profile entries
  * ``scan`` - for running scans